 Why Live in Lone Mountain

-Lone Mountain in Las Vegas is a neighborhood set against its namesake peak, bordered by Red Rock Canyon National Conservation on the west, providing residents with easy access to trails and parks.
-The area features a variety of contemporary suburban developments, including single and multi-family homes, with styles ranging from Spanish Colonial-inspired ranches and mini estates to condos and midcentury modern three-story homes.
+Lone Mountain is a neighborhood set against its namesake peak, bordered by Red Rock Canyon National Conservation to the west, providing residents with easy access to trails and parks.
+The area features a variety of contemporary suburban developments, including single-family and multi-family homes, with styles ranging from Spanish Colonial-inspired ranches and mini-estates to condos and mid-century modern three-story homes.
 Many homes have xeriscaped yards and backyard pools.
-The neighborhood includes gated communities with private luxury options.
-Lone Mountain offers several highly rated schools, with multiple elementary schools, Molasky Junior High, and Centennial High School, which provides various extracurricular activities.
-Lone Mountain Park, at the base of the mountain, features a playground, athletic fields, a roller hockey rink, and a picnic area.
-Residents can hike or ride horses on the mountain's trails or visit Lone Mountain Regional Park, which has walking trails, picnic pavilions, and an equestrian center.
-The Mountain Crest Community Service Center offers a fitness course, spray pool, and disc golf course, while Durango Hills Golf Club provides a public golf course and adjacent athletic park.
-Local amenities along West Cheyenne Avenue and North Tenaya Way include grocery stores, big box stores, and dining options like The Cracked Egg and Sasa Sushi.
+The neighborhood also includes gated communities with private luxury options.
+Lone Mountain students are zoned for several elementary schools, as well as Irwin & Susan Molasky Junior High and Centennial High School, which offers various extracurricular activities.
+Lone Mountain Park, at the base of the mountain, features a playground, athletic fields, a roller hockey rink and a picnic area.
+Residents can hike or ride horses on the mountain's trails or visit Lone Mountain Regional Park, which has walking trails, picnic pavilions and an equestrian center.
+The Mountain Crest Community Service Center offers a fitness course, a spray pool and a disc golf course.
+The Durango Hills Golf Club provides a public course.
+Local amenities along West Cheyenne Avenue and North Tenaya Way include grocery and big-box stores, as well as local dining options like The Cracked Egg and Sasa Sushi.
 The area is also home to MountainView Hospital.
-Major thoroughfares like Veteran's Memorial Highway and Bruce Woodbury Beltway connect residents to the broader Las Vegas area, including the North Las Vegas Airport, about 5 miles away, and Harry Reid International Airport, about 25 miles away.
-The Las Vegas Strip is approximately 13 miles away, offering additional dining, retail, and entertainment options.
+Major thoroughfares, such as Veterans Memorial Highway and the Bruce Woodbury Beltway, connect residents to the broader Las Vegas area.
+Harry Reid International Airport is around 25 miles away.
+The Las Vegas Strip is approximately 13 miles southeast, offering additional dining, retail and entertainment options.

 Frequently Asked Questions